B-McDonnell/autopi/README.md

 7. Copy the `device_id` into the file opened in step 3.
 8. Save the file.
 9. Eject the SD card and plug it into the Raspberry Pi.
-10. Plug the Raspberry Pi into power.
+10. Plug in the Raspberry Pi, lights will turn on.
 11. Device registration is complete.

 ### Home Network Registration